 Minnelli also earned Tony Awards for her performances in Flora, the Red Menace, The Act, Liza's at the Palace, as well as a special 1974 Tony.
 She also presented a tribute to her late father Minnelli on Minnelli at the Palace and has appeared in the films "The Sterile Cuckoo," "Arthur," "New York, New York" and "Stepping Out."
 The singer is also a Golden Globe and Emmy Award-winning actress.

-For the series' second season, Josh Safran succeeds Theresa Rebeck (Seminar) as showrunner — the person in charge of all aspects of the story.
+Upcoming episodes of "Smash" also promise Tony winner Bernadette Peters premiering a brand-new tune by Shaiman and Wittman.
+It will have orchestrations by Tony Award winner Jonathan Tunick.
+For the series' second season, Josh Safran succeeds Theresa Rebeck ( Seminar) as showrunner — the person in charge of all aspects of the story.
 Tony Award winners Marc Shaiman and Scott Wittman, and Tony nominees Craig Zadan and Neil Meron are among the show's executive producers.